Trip to the Outer Banks of North Carolina

 What can you do?

-The best thing you can do is to not leave beach toys behind, obviously.
+The best thing you can do is to not leave beach toys behind.
 The best way to keep track of your children’s toys is simply to own less of them.
 Perhaps just one bucket and one shovel, for example.
 In general, kids don’t need many toys when playing outdoors to stay entertained and engaged.
-Besides the sand and water, the beach offers so many shells, sticks, seaweed and other washed up items that kids are curious about and love to experiment with.
+Besides the sand and water, the beach offers so many shells, sticks, seaweed, and other washed-up items that kids are curious about and love to experiment with.

-Place broken toys in your beach bag immediately so that it doesn’t get left behind.
+Place broken toys in your beach bag immediately so that you don’t accidentally leave them behind.

 As for dog toys, how about throwing a stick for Fido instead of a ball or plastic Frisbee?